quick-perf/quickperf.io/README.md

 # QuickPerf website

+## Run the site
-Run it via `bundle exec jekyll serve --incremental`.
+`bundle exec jekyll serve --incremental`.

+## License
+This website is licensed under the [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/).